haoruiii/haoruiii.github.io/_projects/en-us/gsi_fa26-soc-310.md

 #### Design

-Given my personal interest, I would like to use {% reference bloome_et_al-ASR --file _bibliography/external.bib %} as an extra example.
+Given my personal interest, I would like to use Bloome, Dyer, and Zhou (2018) paper on *ASR* as an extra example.

 I plan to do the following: